blazuu/muscle_ultrasound/README.md

 # Fine-Tuned Muscle Segmentation Models

-Easy-to-use scripts for fine-tuning and running inference on muscle ultrasound segmentation models, based on the research from Marzola et al. 2025 - "Machine learning-driven Heckmatt grading in facioscapulohumeral muscular dystrophy.", adapted by Michał Błaż (article in review)
+Easy-to-use scripts for fine-tuning and running inference on muscle ultrasound segmentation models, based on the research from Marzola et al. 2025 - "Machine learning-driven Heckmatt grading in facioscapulohumeral muscular dystrophy.", adapted by Błaż et al. (2025) - "Evaluating machine learning muscle ultrasound models on external data – is this the way to propagate forward?"

 ## 🚀 Quick Start